- ***UPDATES FOR COVID-19 VACCINE APPOINTMENTS IN NORTH GEORGIA HEALTH DISTRICT***

 “Since we began our COVID-19 vaccination campaign in this health district on December 18th, our county health departments have vaccinated some of the most critically vulnerable people in our communities,” said Zachary Taylor, M.D., M.S., interim health director of the North Georgia Health District, based in Dalton.
 “Now we want to rapidly and effectively administer COVID-19 vaccine to even more members of our community.”

-At present, health departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties have responded to an overwhelming demand to provide several thousand COVID-19 vaccinations (Pfizer-BioNTech and Moderna) to residents.
-However, due to this high demand, our vaccination appointment schedules are currently at full capacity.
-We apologize for this inconvenience, but all our current vaccine stock is committed to existing appointments.
-We urge residents who are eligible for the vaccine but have not yet registered for an appointment to monitor our website and social media pages on Facebook, Twitter and Instagram for updates as additional appointment times become available.
-All existing appointments are still valid.
+At present, health departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties have responded to an overwhelming demand to provide several tens of thousands of COVID-19 vaccinations (Pfizer-BioNTech and Moderna) to residents.
+However, due to this high demand and our limited vaccine, which is dependent on the overall national supply, our vaccination appointment schedules are often at full capacity.
+We apologize for this inconvenience, but during these times, our vaccine stock is committed to only existing appointments until new vaccine deliveries arrive.
+We urge residents who are eligible for the vaccine but have not yet registered for an appointment to monitor our website and social media pages on Facebook, Twitter and Instagram for all updates as additional appointment times become available.

 To find additional COVID-19 Vaccination Sites in the area, go to the Georgia Department of Public Health website at https://dph.georgia.gov/covid-vaccine.
 Residents may also wish to see if their private physician is a COVID-19 vaccine provider.